wwtinwhu/kalibr_allan/ReadMe.md

 1. With the IMU remaining still, record a ROS bag of the readings (we collected a bag for about 4 hours)
 2. Convert the ROS bag into a matlab mat file.
     * Use the included `bagconvert` ROS package to do this
-    * Example: `rosrun bagconvert bagconvert imu.bag imu0`
+    * Example: `rosrun bagconvert bagconvert imu.bag /imu/data`
+    * imu.bag is your bag name; /imu/data is your imu topic
 3. Run the included matlab scripts to generate an allan deviation plot for the readings
     * If using the parallel version, it uses the matlab parallel toolbox
     * Need to specify the mat file that the bagconverter made, and the rate of IMU messages